 - Complete 300 field experience hours, all of which must be documented and meet the criteria set forth by the Department of Health and Human Performance.
 Prior to beginning field experience hours, candidates must pass the FBI/SLED background check requiring all including fees, social security card copy, and fingerprints. - 2.
 Apply for an experience that is approved by the Department of Health and Human Performance no less than 2-months prior to the start date. - 3.
 Gain any necessary clearance documentation required to be permitted at the internship site. - Successfully pass the Certified Personal Trainer (CPT), Tactical Strength and Conditioning Facilitator (TSAC-F), or Certified Strength and Conditioning Specialist (CSCS) exam through the National Strength and Conditioning Association (NSCA). - 5.
-Obtain a current American Red Cross certificate in First Aid and CPR/AED.
+Obtain a current CPR/AED certification from the American Red Cross or American Heart Association